-L The length of the separator (default: 0 m).
+L The length of the separator (default: $0 \text{ m}$ ).
 EX The horizontal electric field strength (default: 0 MV/m).
 A positive field increases $p_x$ for positive particles.
 EY The vertical electric field strength (default: 0 MV/m).
 A positive field increases $p_y$ for positive particles.
 TILT The roll angle about the longitudinal axis (default: 0 rad).
 A positive angle represents a clockwise of the electrostatic separator.
+EX_L The integrated vertical electric field strength (default: 0 MV).
+This parameter is only used in THINTRACK and ignored by TWISS.
+EY_L The integrated horizontal electric field strength (default: 0 MV).
+This parameter is only used in THINTRACK and ignored by TWISS.

 An electrostatic separator requires the particle ENERGY and the particle CHARGE to be set by a BEAM command before any calculation is performed.

-'''
+Note that no thin elseparator currently exists in TWISS.
+Example:

-BEAM, PARTICLE=positron, ENERGY=50.0;

-SEP: ELSEPARATOR, L=5.0, EY=0.5;
+BEAM, PARTICLE=positron, ENERGY=50.0; SEP: ELSEPARATOR, L=5.0, EY=0.5;

-'''